 First, try to eat smaller meals more frequently throughout the day.
 This will help to stabilize your blood sugar levels and prevent spikes that can lead to cravings.

-Finally, try to limit your intake of refined carbs like white rice, as these are digested more quickly and can cause cravings.
+Finally, limit your intake of refined carbs like white rice, as these are digested more quickly and can cause cravings.
 If you follow these tips, you should be able to control your cravings for rice better.

 Why do bodybuilders eat white rice?